 PROGRAM EDUCATIONAL OBJECTIVES

-The West Texas A&M University Mechanical Engineering Program has the following objectives.
+The West Texas A&M University Civil Engineering Program has the following objectives.
 During the first few years after graduation, engineers from the program will:

 - Be professionally employed, serving the rapidly changing technological needs of industry, governmental organizations, or other entities regionally or throughout the state and nation, and continue to grow professionally through activities such as pursuing formal graduate study, research or continuing education, achieving professional licensure, and participating in technical societies.